Islandora-Collaboration-Group/ISLE/docs/optional-components/tickstack.md

 ---

+## Adoption Process Overview

+The installation instructions below will walk you through how to run the full TICK stack on a `Staging` ISLE host system but only run  a Telegraf container (agent) on the `Production` system.
+This will be referred to from now on as the "sidecar" setup.

+The data from both systems will be collected, analyzed and accessed on / from the the `Staging` host system via a dashboard called Chronograf.
+You can also setup alerts from this dashboard too.

+* You'll start by backing up all important data as needed.

+- You'll stop any running containers

+* You'll download new ISLE images temporarily tagged as `dashboards-dev` instead of the standard ISLE `1.1.1`.
+  * **Please note:** _This is a temporary process until all ISLE Phase II UAT testing is completed and the images can be released._

+- You'll copy over a new configuration file for a service called `rsyslog`.
+  * This will allow TICK to get information from the ISLE Host server `syslog` logger.
+  * You may also need to ensure that the `rsyslog` service and software is installed on your ISLE Host Server as well.

+* You'll copy over a new Docker `daemon.json` file to get Docker the right log driver; which will change from `json` to `syslog`.

+- You'll make additional edits and modifications to the following ISLE configuration files:
+  * `docker-compose.yml`
+  * `.env`

+* You'll edit the Telegraf Agent's empty or default settings to properly monitor the various local ISLE services and send metrics to the local Influxdb database on the Staging system.

+- You'll restart your containers with the new services having been added and configured.

+* Using a web browser, you'll navigate to the new Chronograf dashboard and complete the configuration of the Influxdb, Chronograf and Kapacitor services.
+  * You'll have the option to create new dashboards
+  * If desired, you'll add additional alerts

+- You'll repeat the steps to edit the Telegraf Agent's configuration for your Production system only.
+You do not need to install the remaining "ICK" stack on Production though.

+* You can then review the `Using Chronograf` section to learn how to review the new added hosts, dashboards and Log Viewer to review ISLE services log streams.

+- Lastly and optionally, you can setup alerts in Chronograf to warn you and your team of when certain events or issues have occurred on your newly monitored systems.

+---

 ## Installation

-The instructions below are for the full TICK stack as a side car on a `Staging` system.

 ### Assumptions

-* The instructions below **ASSUME**:

 * A previously installed and running ISLE system is in place already.

-  * You'll need to use ISLE v.1.1.x or the `dashboards-dev` branch and higher for the syslog driver changes to be in place.
+- You'll need to use the `dashboards-dev` branch and higher for the syslog driver changes to be in place. (_Phase II only_)

 * That the "sidecar" method will be the installation type.

-  * A firewall configuration that allows incoming public traffic to port `8086` traffic
+- A firewall configuration that allows incoming public traffic to port `8086` traffic

 * A firewall configuration that allows incoming private traffic access to port `8888`.
 It is recommended that this not be general public access but whitelisted to a select range of IP addresses given this will be the `Chronograf` dashboard port.
 Trusted users only please.

-  * Only installation on Linux based host systems e.g. Debian / Ubuntu 18.04+ and Red Hat / CentOS 7.x+
+- Only installation on Linux based host systems e.g. Debian / Ubuntu 18.04+ and Red Hat / CentOS 7.x+
-    * Currently attempting to run TICK locally on a MacOS system fails https://github.com/docker/for-mac/issues/3303
+  * Attempting to run TICK locally on a MacOS system can fail https://github.com/docker/for-mac/issues/3303

+* Other TICK / ISLE configurations are possible but **are not supported or detailed** as of yet in this documentation.
+Endusers seeking alternative setup possibilities are encouraged to further review and mine from the official Influxdata [documentation](https://docs.influxdata.com/platform/introduction/).

 ---

-## TICK "Sidecar" Installation
+### Installation Instructions

 * Shut down all running ISLE containers.

+---

-#### Docker Syslog driver setup
+#### 01. Docker syslog driver setup

 * You will need to use the `sudo` command or become the `root` user for the steps below.
-Copying this file allows the Docker Daemon to use the `syslog` driver for logfiles and reporting to the `telegraf` agent.
+Copying this file allows the Docker Daemon to use the `syslog` driver for log files and reporting to the `telegraf` agent.

-* Check if you already have an existing `/etc/docker/daemon.json` file.
+- Check if you already have an existing `/etc/docker/daemon.json` file.
   * If **YES**, add / merge  the contents of `/ISLE/config/proxy/tick/docker/daemon.json` with your current `/etc/docker/daemon.json` file.
   * If **NO**, copy `/ISLE/config/proxy/tick/docker/daemon.json` to `/etc/docker/`
     * Example: `sudo cp /ISLE/config/proxy/tick/docker/daemon.json /etc/docker/`